Esgrove/othellogame/README.md

 # othellogame

-A simple [Othello (Reversi)](https://en.wikipedia.org/wiki/Reversi) command line game implementation in different programming languages.
+A simple [Othello (Reversi)](https://en.wikipedia.org/wiki/Reversi) CLI game implementation in different programming languages.

-I originally did this in Python many years ago for a university programming course assignment, and then a few years later redid it in C++ for learning purposes.
+I originally did this in Python many years ago for my university basic programming course assignment, and then a few years later implemented it in C++ for learning purposes.
 Since then, I figured that this could actually be a useful project to:

-1. learn new languages by re-implementing it,
+1. try out and learn new languages by re-implementing it,
 2. compare different languages easily with each other, and
-3. be a practical syntax and formatting reference.
+3. be a practical syntax, formatting, and tooling reference for each language.

 I have since cleaned up and improved both my old implementations in Python and C++, the two languages I have been using the most.
 For each language, I try to make the program structure and all the functions match as close as possible, while also trying to follow the best practices and guidelines for each language.

-This makes it very easy to compare the implementations to each other.
-While the project is quite simple, it also covers pretty well most of the basic functionality and tooling one would commonly use in a programming language.
+While the program is quite simple, it also covers quite well most of the basic functionality and tooling one would commonly use in a programming language.
 It's big enough to get a good feel for a language, yet small enough that it could be done in a weekend even when starting with a new language.
 It is also quite easy to check that the code is working correctly,